mctools/simplebuild-dgcode/doc/source/mcpl.rst

 Filter expressions
 ------------------

-Several of the commands or Python modules above accepts flexible filter expressions.
+Several of the commands or Python modules above accept flexible filter expressions.
 This functionality is implemented via the custom :sbpkg:`ExprParser` package inside dgcode, and which variables one can use depends on the context.